MicrosoftDocs/azure-docs/articles/advisor/advisor-alerts-portal.md

 ms.date: 09/09/2019
 ---

-# Create Azure Advisor alerts on new using the Azure portal
+# Create Azure Advisor alerts on new recommendations using the Azure portal

 This article shows you how to set up an alert for new recommendations from Azure Advisor using the Azure portal.